 They have a symbiotic relationship with their surroundings and prefer the long grasslands of the South African bushveld.
 Their horns are impressive, with the bulls presenting a heavier boss, their horns curving upwards, their weight up to a ton.

-Where to See Buffalo: Kruger National Park • Sabi Sands Game Reserve • Timbavati Game Reserve • Madikwe Game Reserve • Hluhluwe-Imfolozi Park • Lalibela Game Reserve
+Where to See Buffalos: Kruger National Park • Sabi Sands Game Reserve • Timbavati Game Reserve • Madikwe Game Reserve • Hluhluwe-Imfolozi Park • Lalibela Game Reserve

 The giraffe is another iconic African animal and one many cannot wait to see when embarking on a safari.
 They ascend above the landscape with grace, their heads poking above the woodlands and their long necks visible for miles.